- What is a restaurant concept?

 Single-product restaurant: the concept for operational efficiency

 One of the most profitable restaurant concepts is the “single product” idea.
 With proper execution, a single product or specialty restaurant can let you focus on quality and consistency.
 Compared to other concept, single-product restaurants are easier to scale.
-Small menu makes it simple to manage multiple locations in your POS system.
+Small menu makes it simple to manage multiple locations in your coffee shop point of sale system.

 Warungs in Indonesia are an outstanding example of a single-product restaurant.
 A warung specializes in one dish, but they outperform other restaurants that serve that dish consistently.
 You can find warungs that only serve siobak or babi guling.